 Official Death Certificate

 Applicants must include an official death certificate.
-The certificate must attribute the death to COVID-19 and show that the death occurred in the United States.
-The death certificate must indicate the death “may have been caused by” or “was likely the result of” COVID-19 or COVID-19-like symptoms.
+It’s best if the certificate attributes the death to COVID-19 and shows that the death occurred in the United States.
+The death certificate would indicate the death “may have been caused by” or “was likely the result of” COVID-19 or COVID-19-like symptoms.

 Funeral Expense Documents

 Applicants must include funeral expense documents (receipts, funeral home contract, etc.).
 These documents should include the applicant’s name, the deceased individual’s name, the amount of funeral expenses, and dates the funeral expenses were incurred.